D-Roberts/icd-gen/README.md

             - 2. Dev new loss / dgen / model setup to enable learning.

                 - WIP

-                - the model learns on different datasets / all losses go down.
+                - now that model learns, look into what is learning (back to simple for dev new step).

-                - now look into what is learning.
-Put a test eval psnr with t fixed. why is u going up after a time in training?
+                - Put a test eval psnr with t fixed. why is u going up after a time in training?
 What is the model's correct prediction to compare to clean for denoise quality if we are predicting energy (well, space and time scores but so that we get energy).

                 - add test set along training.
 Now that it's learning, need to dev the quality of learning.

                 - move back to V1 losses I think.
+                - log preds and query to try get at U increase - maybe htier norms.

     *0. Lens 1.
 Setting2.
 Code for models on the new patch structure datagen